mdfleming3/mdfleming3.github.io/_drafts/eli5-guide-to-email-marketing.md

 * **Affordable** - email is one of the cheapest way to send customized messages to thousands of contacts
 * **Data-driven** - email is a behemoth for collecting customer data; many companies are building new business simply through email automation

-As we take a deep dive into the practice, let's break down email marketing into four types of actions that will compose your email marketing strategy.
+As we take a deep dive into the practice, let's break down email marketing into three types of actions that will compose your email marketing strategy.

 * **Content Management**
 * **Data Management**
-* **Engagement**
 * **Performance Analysis**

 In this guide, we will dissect each of these buckets.